PedroMiotti/cms-tamplate-API/README.md

 # CMS-tamplate-API

-Simple content management system with user authtentication ready to be built on top of it.
+Simple content management system API with user authtentication ready to be built on top of it.
 Built with NodeJS (Express), MySQL and JSON Web Token.